-Google Cloud Anthos is an on-premises platform for running Kubernetes (K8S)-based applications on Google’s Kubernetes Engine (GKE), an open-source project that manages container services for the company’s Cloud Platform.
+Google Cloud Anthos is a platform for developing and running Kubernetes (K8S)-based applications on Google’s Kubernetes Engine (GKE), an open-source project that manages container services for the company’s Cloud Platform.
 Anthos currently runs natively on Google Cloud Platform, on bare metal servers in enterprise data center and in public clouds, and on VMware vSphere within a customer data center.
-The Anthos implementation of GKE on-premises and currently operates as a virtual appliance on VMware vSphere.
-Anthos also runs in AWS and Azure public clouds.
+The Anthos implementation of GKE on-premises currently operates as a virtual appliance on VMware vSphere1.
+Anthos also runs in AWS and Azure public clouds but with some limitations.

 Google’s stated objective with Anthos is to provide enterprise users with an open source-based, container management platform that can be used to develop containerized applications that run on premises and in the public cloud with little to no modification.
 Application modernization is a primary use case for Anthos while GKE is generally is regarded as the best platform to run microservices.
 Anthos will also appeal to users looking for a truly cloud native development platform that is easily portable to multi-cloud architectures.

 Anthos is actually a collection of open source projects that, when integrated, establish the Anthos platform.
 Components include:

-Google Kubernetes Engine (GKE) – the command and control center of Anthos.
-GKE runs on distributed, clustered infrastructure, on premises (as in the case of Anthos) or in the cloud.
+Google Kubernetes Engine (GKE) – the container management center of Anthos.
+GKE runs on distributed, clustered infrastructure, on premises on VMware or natively in the cloud.